yunapahk/intro_to_state_react/README.md

 ## Intro To State

-In our attempt to provide a coherent framing of React `state` the point was made that what you see on the page is the current version of the applications `state`.
+The point trying to be made is that what you see on the page is the current version of the applications `state`.
 Any changes to `state` will then be reflected in the UI.

-One important thing to note here is that any changes to state will cause the Component to `re-render`.This is essentially how the UI is updated.
+One important thing to note is that any changes to state will cause the Component to `re-render`.This is essentially how the UI is updated.

 This is a very important concept to keep in mind as a `re-render` can also initiate additional function calls, something we will discuss as part of Reacts `lifecycle methods`.